superk589/PrincessGuide/README.md

 By now, **Hatsune's Notes** provides Chinese and English localization fully, and Japanese partially.
 If you want to localize the app, please goto `./Localizations/PrincessGuide/` and edit the .xliff files.
 If you want to add a new language please tell me.
 For developers only, if you have macOS and Xcode, please read `./Localizations/README.md` and use those scripts to export or import localization.
+Most of the Japanese localizations are done by CaiMiao and Vibbit.

 ## How to build
 ### Requirements